SardiPzGB/loyalApp/README.md

 Built-in Tomcat works on 9999 port (check application.yml), Swagger can be found on standard /swagger-ui.html# endpoint

+## Building

+Make simple `mvn clean package` for build an executable jar file.
+You can add `-DskipTests` for skipping tests (they can take up to 10 minutes depending on speed of your internet connection).

 ## Endpoints

 /films/check - checks status of a current collection process, returns progress in percents.